cdsap/Talaiot/README.md

 #### Custom Publishers
-Talaiot allows to use another Publishers defined by the requirements of your environment, in case you are using another implementation.
+Talaiot allows to use custom Publishers defined by the requirements of your environment, in case you are using another implementation.
 Check [here](https://github.com/cdsap/Talaiot/wiki/Publishers#custompublisher) how to define a custom publisher

 ### Metrics